Inverkeithing Lammas Fair

 Inverkeithing Lammas Fair is an annual Lammas fair event held at Inverkeithing in Fife, Scotland.
-It is among the oldest Lammas fairs, dating to at least the 17th century, and is one of only two remaining in Scotland.
+It is among the oldest Lammas fairs, dating from before 1503, and is one of only two remaining in Scotland.

 History

-Inverkeithing Lammas Fair rides on High Street, 2025.

 The tradition of Lammas fairs in Scotland is rooted in ancient harvest festivals.
+Inverkeithing Lammas Fair dates from before 1503; the Lammas Fair of 1503 is recorded as being attended by King James IV.
+James IV attended again in 1508, and royal records show he had a large retinue in tow, including Pyke de la Mair and Pieris, a noted artist.

-The earliest record of Inverkeithing's Lammas Fair Celebrations dates to 1648, and is found in the burgh records.
+The earliest written description of Inverkeithing's Lammas Fair Celebrations dates to 1648, and is found in the burgh records.
 It describes the fair as "...a great day for fun, frolic, fit races, ale and drunken folks, gentle and simple".

 The Lammas Fair is held in conjunction with Inverkeithing Highland Games, and has been since at least 1652.

+In a minute from the town council dated April 1753, the lammas fair is described as: "for all kinds of linen and woolen goods... for horses and cattle, and all kinds of merchant goods".

 Inverkeithing Lammas Fair is one of only two still taking place in Scotland - the other is St Andrews Lammas Fair.

+Rides were added to the Lammas fair in the 20th century.